Blog Layout

 Listen without judgment:

 One of the most helpful things you can do is listen to your family member's concerns and feelings without judgment.
-Try to understand their perspective and offer your support.
+Try to understand their perspective and

 Avoid making assumptions